 Strategy 2: Reading and Writing for Pleasure

-• Teachers should actively model reading for pleasure and to speak positively about what they’re reading to students
+Teachers should actively model reading for pleasure and to speak positively about what they’re reading to students; students will see this via visual ‘What I am reading now/before’ signage.

-• Students will complete reading logs to help them celebrate what they are reading and to allow teachers to support independent reading.
+Students will complete reading logs in their homework booklets to help them celebrate what they are reading and to allow teachers to support independent reading.
 These will be overseen by English teachers and Form Tutors

 Strategy 3: Student Specific Intervention

-• All students will sit the NGRT reading test and the calculated reading age will be added to Bromcom to ensure all teachers and TAs have access to relevant data
+- All students will sit the Bedrock reading test and the calculated reading age will be added to Bromcom to ensure all teachers and TAs have access to relevant data.

-• Students with the lowest reading ages will have KS2 reading and, where appropriate, phonics intervention through their English lessons, literacy lessons and form time
+- Students with the lowest reading ages will have KS2 reading and, where appropriate, intervention through their English lessons and form time.
+This is delivered by Tas, with age-appropriate reading resources in small groups.

-• All teachers will explicitly pre-teach T2 and T3 vocabulary, checking these students’ understanding first and providing additional support where needed
+- All teachers will explicitly pre-teach T2 and T3 vocabulary, checking these students’ understanding first and providing additional support where needed; traditional Frayer models and adapted are provided for staff to utilise appropriately, as well as thinking tools and maps.

-• Some students identified may benefit from a specially adapted Year 7 English curriculum to embed KS2 knowledge and skills.
-This will be actioned only with the support of the Executive Headteacher.
+- Some students identified may benefit from a specially adapted Year 7 English curriculum to embed KS2 knowledge and skills.

 Key Tips for Supporting your Child at Home